WebmasterCamp/jwcx-registration-frontend/README.md

+# JWCx Registration Frontend

+This is the frontend used for handling registration requests by Junior Webmaster Camp X.

 ## TODOs

 1. Update font to RSU, RSU Text and KeepCalm, and update style according to JWCx CI

-2. The user might re-enter the registration subdomain directly.
-Re-auth, then check if the user had already chosen their major, and redirect from / if user is already logged in.

-3. Check if user is authenticated in steppers and verify, then redirect out if they haven't authenticated yet.
-(Optimistic UI)
+2. Develop Stats API in Cloud Functions to count campers in each majors

+### Bugs

+* Redirection Loop on Windows (Status: Unknown)
+* Navigation Between Pages are Stuck (Status: Unknown)
+  * Might be caused by trying to submit while in re-deployment mode
-4. Fix Back Button Bugs on Safari
+* Back Button not working as intended on Safari (Status: Confirmed)

+### Notes

-Nice to have: Resume to previously completed steps
+Nice to have:

+* Resume to previously completed steps
+* Add Steppers to allow switching between pages, and show completion percentage.

 Won't Fix: Set Design Uploader to Full Height with Fixed Width (Not Possible because it is a dropzone, not a normal `<img />` tag)